Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 ### 2023-05-27 - 2023-05-29

 I fixed the transformations so that the Flippers are placed and rotated correctly, and I modified the Flipper constructors so that they use less parameters.
 I made the swing method properly change the rotation of the Flippers and tested it in draw.

+### 2023-05-30

+I added a Controller class (as on the website), and modified it so that pressing the space bar swings both Flippers.
+I made it so that pressing the space bar once for any amount of time results in the Flippers doing a full swing by determining each frame if the Flippers are passed their initial angle.